2025 Parramatta Eels season: August

 In the first week of Indigenous round, the Eels welcomed the North Queensland Cowboys at CommBank Stadium.
 Second week of Indigenous round features an away fixture against the South Sydney Rabbitohs at Moore Park.
 During round 25 of the Telstra footy country round, Parramatta hosted the Sydney Roosters in the annual Jack Gibson Cup.

 Round 26 saw the Eels travel to New Zealand to face the New Zealand Warriors at Auckland.

 September

 The final game of the season was a home game against the Newcastle Knights.

 Post-season

 On 9 September 2025, Jack Williams won the Ken Thornett Medal.

 Mitchell Moses and Jack Williams were called up to feature in the Australian Prime Minister's XIII match against Papua New Guinea Prime Minister's XIII in Port Moresby.

-Mitchell Moses and Josh Addo-Carr were selected in Austalia's travelling squad for the Ashes Series in England.
+Mitchell Moses and Josh Addo-Carr were selected in Australia's travelling squad for the Ashes Series in England.
 Zac Lomax was initially called-up, but withdrew due to injury.
 Dylan Brown (New Zealand), Junior Paulo (Samoa), Isaiah Iongi, Will Penisini (both Tonga) and Kitione Kautoga (Fiji) all received call-ups for their respective nations for the Pacific Championships.